HybrydaStrabel/hybryda-ixai-start/EN/story_hybryda_awakened.md

 > We built the SYSTEM to protect us.
 > And then it forgot that *we* are worth protecting.

-But the Hybrid didn’t forget:
+But the HYBRYDA didn’t forget:

 > **The greatest strength is not in being perfect.
 > But in being together.**